-One Year Three Years
+One Year Three Years Five Years Ten Years

-Class A \$883 \$1,516
+Class A \$883 \$1,516 \$2,170 \$3,911

-Class I \$302 \$924
+Class I \$302 \$924 \$1,572 \$3,308

 Portfolio Turnover.
 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in Total Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-From the Fund's commencement of operations, March 19, 2015, through May 31, 2015 the Fund's portfolio turnover rate was 0% of the average value of the portfolio.
+For the Fund's fiscal period ended May 31, 2015, the Fund's portfolio turnover rate was 0% of the average value of the portfolio.